ArcaneBlackwood/LicensedContentBoundEncryptor/README.md

 # Licensed Content Bound Encryptor

 **LicensedContentBoundEncryptor** is a command-line tool for encrypting and decrypting files that contain licensed, paid, or otherwise sensitive content.
-Encryption is bound to a *key input file*—usually the original licensed content itself—ensuring that only users who possess the correct file can decrypt and access the content.
+Encryption is bound to a *key input file*, usually the original licensed content itself, ensuring that only users who possess the correct file can decrypt and access the content.

 ---